In This Section

 Dr. Downs has made connections with several of the fellow committee members, creating partnerships and opportunities for students to get involved.

-All of USciences’ pharmacy students are taught about how to administer naloxone and how to counsel individuals on its proper use to stop a drug overdose.
-Through partnerships, Dr. Downs said he hopes to expand this effort with Generation RX and by working with Prevention Point Philadelphia to team up in convincing pharmacies to stock the drug, which is supposed to be available to anyone in Pennsylvania who requests it, even without a prescription.
+All USciences pharmacy students are taught how to administer naloxone and how to counsel individuals on its proper use to stop a drug overdose.
+Through partnerships, Dr. Downs was able to expand this effort with USciences students involved in Generation Rx and Prevention Point Philadelphia.
+The students, with faculty, mentors, and Prevention Point volunteers, teamed up to convince pharmacies to stock the drug, which is supposed to be available to anyone in Pennsylvania who requests it, even without a prescription.
+(See page 10 for more on this effort.)

-“This spring our students will be going around to various pharmacies to talk with pharmacists about providing naloxone in an effort to address their concerns,” said Dr. Downs.
-“It is a complex topic and there is no easy answer, however, by talking through the issues, we hope to increase the availability of this life-saving drug.”
+“This past spring our students went around to various pharmacies to talk with pharmacists about providing naloxone in an effort to address their concerns,” said Dr. Downs.
+“It is a complex topic and there is no easy answer; however, by talking through the issues, we hope to increase the availability of this lifesaving drug.”

-Scott, who is leading the University’s addiction studies work, said the task force has shown her where there are gaps in knowledge and research regarding interventions.
+Scott, who is leading the University’s addiction studies work and will spearhead the launch of the University’s Substance Use Disorders Institute, said the task force has shown her where there are gaps in knowledge and research regarding interventions.

 “By expanding our efforts to educate healthcare providers about substance use disorders and perhaps the intersection with pain management, we can provide more continuing education programming about the new guidelines and regulations regarding prescribing or dispensing opioids and overdose prevention medications,” said Scott.